-If, despite your best germ-avoidance efforts (and getting a flu shot), you come down with the flu, here are the top survival tips from Andrew Pasetti, DO of the HonorHealth Medical Group:
+If, despite your best germ-avoidance efforts (and getting a flu shot), you come down with the flu, here are the top survival tips from doctors with the HonorHealth Medical Group:

 Gather some preparedness supplies while everyone is well.
 You’ll need tissues, fluids and over-the-counter medication to help with symptoms while the virus runs its course.
 Remember to have your favorite hot tea on hand.
 Just in case!

-- See your primary care physician as soon as possible.
+2. See your primary care physician as soon as possible

 Anti-viral medications make a difference in the severity of the flu but work best in the first 72 hours.

-- Isolate yourself – or your family member.
+3. Isolate yourself – or your family member

 Stay home from work or school so you don’t infect others.
 Follow good hand washing practices and try not to hang out with the rest of your family while you are sick.
 Get some fresh air into the room where you are riding out the flu, too.